 To earn a Williamson County Honors Diploma, students shall complete the core curriculum and four credits of science, plus the additional path requirements which include an elective focus.
-Except as described in this paragraph, course requirements for the Williamson County Honors Diploma are the same as for the regular diploma.
 A minimum of 14 credits must be at Honors or Advanced Placement level or through dual enrollment as described below.
 Students must qualify for Latin honors by having a 3.75 or higher academic average on either a 4.0 or 5.0 scale.